“A little progress every day adds up to big results.” – Satya

 Healthy Tip #7: Praise Positive Choices

 Study after study shows us that positive reinforcement works better in the long run than negative.
 Be encouraging of your little kiddos steps in the right direction.
-Maybe it means praising them for not fussing about a new food on their plate or trying a new food even if they spit it out.
 It’s important to remember to place emphasis on the RIGHT steps towards change.
 You may even want to keep a sticker chart for those really picky eaters just for trying new foods.
 Don’t forget to be positive with yourself too.
 As parents we can be really hard on ourselves and can get caught up in a comparison game.
 Don’t go there because you will always come up short.
 Instead refocus on your children and their needs.
 We have to remember that all children are different and so their success will look differently too.

 Healthy Tip #8: Don’t Back Down